Why We Choose Mercury-Free Dental Fillings

-Because dental fillings are a common procedure, and because an increasing number of people with older amalgam fillings are concerned about possible health risks and seek to have them replaced, it’s a topic worth exploring in greater detail.
-Especially amid global efforts to restrict the use of mercury-based fillings, it’s an important topic to discuss.
+Dental fillings are a standard procedure.
+An increasing number of people with older amalgam fillings are concerned about possible health risks and seek to have them replaced.
+Amid global efforts to restrict the use of mercury-based fillings, it’s an important topic to discuss.

 Dental amalgam is a blend of metals used to fill cavities.
-Some amalgam fillings contain upward of 50 percent mercury, in addition to other metals that may include silver, tin, copper, zinc, indium and palladium.
+Some amalgam fillings contain upward of 50 percent mercury and other metals that may include silver, tin, copper, zinc, indium, and palladium.

-Mercury helps keep the amalgam material pliable as it is placed in the tooth.
-When mixed with an alloy powder, mercury contributes to a compound that is soft enough to mix and press into a tooth; however, mercury also hardens quickly, allowing amalgam fillings to withstand the forces of biting and chewing.
+Mercury helps keep the amalgam material pliable when placed in the tooth.
+When mixed with an alloy powder, mercury makes a compound that is soft enough to mix and press into a tooth.
+Mercury is extremely durable, allowing amalgam fillings to withstand the forces of biting and chewing.

-Although forms of amalgam have been used in dental work for centuries, and mercury-based amalgam fillings have been around for at least 150 years, there has been mounting concern worldwide in recent years about the potential toxic effects from mercury in dental fillings.
+Although amalgam has been used in dental work for centuries, and mercury-based amalgam fillings have been around for at least 150 years, there has been mounting worldwide concern about the potentially toxic effects of mercury in dental fillings.

-We’re all exposed to trace amounts of mercury through our air, water, soil and food.
-A useful element to be sure, mercury is also a neurotoxin that can result in life-threatening adverse effects.
+We’re all exposed to trace amounts of mercury through our air, water, soil, and food.
+In many ways, it’s useful.
+But mercury is also a neurotoxin that can result in life-threatening adverse effects.

 - Loss of peripheral vision